argoproj/argo-cd/docs/roadmap.md

 ## Completed

+### ✅ Merge Argo CD Notifications into Argo CD

+The [Argo CD Notifications](https://github.com/argoproj-labs/argocd-notifications) should be merged into Argo CD and available out-of-the-box: [#7350](https://github.com/argoproj/argo-cd/issues/7350)

+### ✅ Merge ApplicationSet controller into Argo CD

+The ApplicationSet functionality is available in Argo CD out-of-the-box ([#7351](https://github.com/argoproj/argo-cd/issues/7351)).

+### ✅ Compact resources tree

+An ability to collaps leaf resources tree to improve visualization of very large applications: [#7349](https://github.com/argoproj/argo-cd/issues/7349)

+### ✅ Maintain difference in cluster and git values for specific fields

+The feature allows to avoid updating fields excluded from diffing ([#2913](https://github.com/argoproj/argo-cd/issues/2913)).

+### ✅ ARM images and CLI binary

+The release workflow should build and publish ARM images and CLI binaries: ([#4211](https://github.com/argoproj/argo-cd/issues/4211))

 ### ✅ Config Management Tools Integrations ([proposal](https://github.com/argoproj/argo-cd/pull/5927))

 The community likes the first class support of Helm, Kustomize and keeps requesting support for more tools.
 Argo CD provides a mechanism to integrate with any config management tool.
 We need to investigate why it is not enough and implement missing features.

 ### ✅ Argo CD Extensions ([proposal](https://github.com/argoproj/argo-cd/pull/6240))